fivetran/dbt_amplitude/README.md

 <details><summary>Expand for configurations</summary>

 ### Change source table references
-The package refers to source tables using default names.
-If an individual source table has a different name than expected, provide the name of the table as it appears in your destination to the respective variable:
+If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable:
 > IMPORTANT: See the package's source [`dbt_project.yml`](https://github.com/fivetran/dbt_amplitude_source/blob/main/dbt_project.yml) variable declarations to see the expected names.

 ```yml